 - Be responsible for operating expenses under the contracts.

-- Be responsible for satisfactory performance of the work under the contracts.
+- Be responsible for the satisfactory performance of the work under the contracts.

-- Be paid per contract, per job, by commission or by competitive bid.
+- Be paid per contract, per job, by the commission, or by competitive bid.

 - Be subject to profit or loss in performing the work under the contracts.